 Clutter holds you back.
 It is freeing to have it gone FOREVER!
-I wanted to start 2015 clutter-free and took on the last hidden zone of my home…the basement so that my house would be clutter free top to bottom.
-I started a few weeks ago.
-You can get caught up on my progress in these posts:
+I wanted to start the year clutter-free and took on the last hidden zone of my home… the basement so that my house would be clutter free top to bottom complete with Labels on every Storage Bin and Box.

 Everyone has different levels of clutter, but getting rid of it and keeping a space uncluttered is the same no matter how big or small the job is for you.